Below is a list of some of the most commonly asked questions we are asked, along with answers.

 Are you a general contractor?

-iSPAN Systems is a manufacturer that offers install services.
-When you work with us on a project, we lead you through a process that includes: a detailed presentation of our systems’ options and benefits; assistance with design and engineering; permit submission; finalization of details before production; manufacturing; project management; and erection of the project.
+iSPAN Systems is a floor system manufacturer that does not offer install services.
+When you work with us on a project, we lead you through a process that includes: a detailed presentation of our systems’ options and benefits; assistance with design and engineering; permit submission; finalization of details before production; manufacturing; and project management.
 We are not a general contractor, but we are more than happy to connect you with one of our recommended professional installers if needed.

 Does your company provide engineered drawings?